tommerty/blog.tommerty.click/content/posts/breakups/index.md

 Right now my main goal is to get back to Cork city.
 It's where my friends are at.
 It's where I can trust and open myself up to people.
 It's not what I thought it was for the past 5 years living there.
 I initially hated it, until I made friends about a year ago?
 And being able to message in a group chat saying "coffee?" knowing that the vast majority will be like "yup, where fam" is just something I need in my life right now.
 I think I can be hurtful to them sometimes, but I believe they understand my sense of humor and we have a laugh with it.

 I don't think I'm going to get into a relationship anytime soon.
 I need time for me, to be myself, and experience what that's like.
 I've always lived with other people and been in relationships, and I feel like right now I just need to do that.
-Shit comes out of nowhere sometimes though, and I guess I'm open to that.
-There's some shit I'm obviously not going to say in a random, public blog post.
-I know what I'm talking about with this.
+Shit comes out of nowhere sometimes though, and I guess I'm open to that with time.
+We'll see where life takes us.

 ## My End Goal